BFA, ASA, BVAS

-Liz has lived and worked in Calgary for 30 years.
+Liz has lived and worked in Calgary, Alberta for 35 years.
 In 1997 she completed a Bachelor of Fine Arts, with a double major in drawing and painting, from the University of Calgary.
 Since then, her career has included art teaching, commissions and ongoing painting projects in her studio.
 She is an active member of Burns Visual Arts Society (a Studio Cooperative, 40 years strong) and the Alberta Society of Artists.

 With her passion for nature, she continually explores new ways to work with acrylics to depict energy & spirit in landscape.
 Her exhibition history spans 30 years & her artwork is represented at Calgary’s Banker’s Hall, the Leighton Centre, the Alberta Foundation for the Arts, Glenbow Museum Shop, Marten Arts (Bayfield, Ontario) & art collections in Canada, USA & Ireland.